BelaPlatform/bela_newBlog/docs/_posts/2018-02-22-bela-mini-launch.markdown

 ### When will Bela Mini be available?

-Bela Mini is available for pre-order now.
-The design is finished and tested and production is underway.
-Barring any unforeseen delays, we expect Bela Mini orders to ship in May.
+Bela Mini is available to order now on [our shop](https://shop.bela.io/bela-mini).

 ### What are the dimensions of Bela Mini?